 If the primary signer cannot pay, the collection agency will approach the cosigner for payments.

-If a debtor ignores payment repeatedly then his credit score and FICO score starts to drop and in many cases his car may be repossessed (in most states).
+If a debtor ignores payment repeatedly, then his credit score and FICO score start to drop, and in many cases, his car can be repossessed (well, in most states).